michael-horansky/multipendulum/simulation/MANUAL.md

 ## Generating data

 To perform the driving frequency analysis itself, call the analyzer's method driving_frequency_analysis.
-This takes 5 parameters:
+This takes 5 arguments:
 1. driving_frequency_range (tuple): Specifies the range of frequencies of the external force.
 Is in the form (lower_bound, upper_bound)
-2. cur_external_force_amplitude (float) [optional]: Amplitude of the driving force in N (the driving torque is then l_1\*F).
+2. cur_external_force_amplitude (float) [optional]: Amplitude of the driving force in [N] (the driving torque is then l_1\*F).
 If unspecified, it takes the default value given in the constructor of the _analyzer_.
+3. datapoints (int): Number of datapoints for the analysis.
+The program will iterate through values of omega_F from a linspace given by _driving_frequency_range_ and this value.
+4. t_max (float): The value of simulation time at which it terminates for each datapoint, in [s].
+5. t_threshold (float): The value of simulation time at which the aggregate data start being recorded.
+This is to exclude transient behaviour from the collected data.

+This method stores the aggregate data for each pendulum in the list _pendulum_resonance_analysis_data_, and also perform a peak search that finds the local maxima on the average mechanical energy data, storing the corresponding driving frequencies in _resonant_frequencies_.

 ## Saving and loading data and using dataset names

+The data can be saved by calling the _analyzer_'s method save_resonance_analysis_data, which takes 1 argument:
+1. dataset_name (string) [optional]: The prefix added to every filename before the pendulum's name, separated by an underscore.
+This method creates a .csv file _for every pendulum_ in a 'data' subfolder, with the following naming convention: '/data/[dataset_name]\_[pendulum_name].csv', and stores the aggregate data from _pendulum_resonance_analysis_data_ inside.
+If _dataset_name_ is unspecified, it will be omitted from the naming convention, so the filenames would be '/data/[pendulum_name].csv'.

+This data can be loaded in any of the future runs of the program by calling the method load_resonance_analysis_data, which takes 2 arguments:
+1. dataset_name (string) [optional]: The prefix added to every filename before the pendulum's name, separated by an underscore.
+In general, this should match the _dataset_name_ used to save the data you want to load.
+2. analyze_self (bool) [optional]: Whether the program should find resonant frequencies of the loaded data.
+True by default.
+This method should be called **instead of _driving_frequency_analysis_**, and is a direct equivalent of it.

 ## Plotting data
 Presets!